1165 København K

 On-line: Follow Frederiksberg Campus on Facebook.

 High point of the year: Smediefesten – two days of partying, just for Frederiksberg Campus students.
-Features concerts, beer and barbeque (keep in mind that grilled ‘oysters’ are really bull testicles – last year they served 70kg of them); 18-19 May.
+Features concerts, beer and barbeque (keep in mind that grilled ‘oysters’ are really bull testicles – last year they served 70 kg of them).

 Welcome to the home of the ‘wet’ sciences here at the University of Copenhagen – charmed recipient of funding from both the public and private sectors.

-North Campus (Nørre Campus in Danish) can be divided into three distinct areas: south of Tagensvej, where the med students, the odontology students and their fellow health-science students roam the enormous, conjoined Panum Institute and Mærsk Tower; north of Tagensvej, in the triangle it forms with Jagtvej and Nørre Allé, you’ll find a mishmash of buildings surrounding Universitetsparken housing most of the university’s natural and biological science departments.
+North Campus (Nørre Campus in Danish) can be divided into three distinct areas: south of Tagensvej, where the med students, the odontology students and their fellow health-science students roam the enormous, conjoined Panum Institute and Maersk Tower; north of Tagensvej, in the triangle it forms with Jagtvej and Nørre Allé, you’ll find a mishmash of buildings surrounding Universitetsparken housing most of the university’s natural and biological science departments.
 (Universitetsparken, by the way, is the home of Forårsfestivalen, the annual uni-wide spring bash.)
 At the top of this triangle we have still more health sciences in the form of the School of Pharmaceutical Sciences.
-Lastly, but by no means least, we have the Niels Bohr Building, which should have opened 18 months ago.
-The latest word is that Physics, Chemistry and Maths will be able to move in next summer.
+Lastly, but by no means least, we have the Niels Bohr Building, which after many delays and cost overruns may soon be open.
 Probably.

 Over at the HC Ørsted Institute, home of old-school science, all of the rooms are accessible from a main corridor.
 The signage is adequate and informative.
-Unfortunately, it also happens to be easy to move.
+Unfortunately, the signs also happen to be easy to move.
 You are forewarned.

 Student counselling: SUND’s academic counsellor has two offices: one in Panum building 10 and one at Universitetsparken 1.
 Science’s academic counsellor is at Universitetsparken 2.